 Customers should have access to your service at any time and in any situation, quickly, remotely, without restrictions or obstacles.
 They should also be able to access their data and confirm their actions.

-All products must be customizable, manageable and opt-outable.
+All products must be customizable, management-able and opt-outable.
 The right digital office should help your client resolve all issues about goods and services.

 2. Provide communication channels for your remote team